FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 tags: data science, mathematics, production
 authors: Florian Wilhelm
 status: published
-summary: For a long time, Bayesian Hierarchical Modelling has been a very powerful tool that sadly could not be applied often due to its high computations in Python, Bayesian Hierarchical Modelling is now ready for prime time.
+summary: For a long time, Bayesian Hierarchical Modelling has been a very powerful tool that sadly could not be applied often due to its high computations costs.
+With NumPyro and the latest advances in high-performance computations in Python, Bayesian Hierarchical Modelling is now ready for prime time.
 ---

 ## Introduction